 Like some other early American punk bands that transitioned to new wave like The Talking Heads and B-52s, Devo’s take on the future was not always the dark dystopia imagined by their European counterparts.
 In the process of having a lighter and somewhat brighter outlook, DEVO often would create songs that were funky and funny.

 Devo had already firmly established a future world of zany alien subhumans characters and themes like Booji Boy and Church of the SubGenius well before films like The Adventures of Buckaroo Bonzi would bring variations of them to the big screen.
 As teenage nerds like myself were discovering computers, Devo was ready to become our music of choice by catering to a new aesthetic.

-It was funk however that was the first thing that captured my attention about Devo.
+It was funk however that was the first thing that captured my attention about DEVO.
 New wave and the emerging hip hop scene connected on occasion with the occasional Kraftwerk sample.
 DEVO was one of the first bands to recognize this connection by featuring dancers popping and locking in the hilarious video for “Girl U Want”.
-I couldn’t help but notice the hip hop potential in my first Devo encounter “Satisfaction”, a stripped down and funky stop start rendition of the Rolling Stones classic.
+I couldn’t help but notice the hip hop potential in other DEVO material like “Satisfaction”, a stripped down and funky stop start rendition of the Rolling Stones classic.
 It wasn’t until the event of MTV that DEVO really took off, with both “Satisfaction” and their biggest hit “Whip It”, getting heavy airplay and a kind of second life.

-Devo’s sound would move closer to pop (or pop would move closer to Devo) as the band became popular for various film projects.
-Despite a few mildly successful albums later, Devo would never become the household name that some of their counterparts did.
-Thank’s to “Whip It” Devo’s legacy as a punk, new wave and funk pioneer will never be forgotten.
+Devo’s sound would continue to move closer to pop (or pop would move closer to DEVO) as the band became popular for various film projects featuring oddball characters.
+Despite a few mildly successful albums later, DEVO would never become the household name that some of their counterparts did.